This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 The souls in 20:4, therefore, are the same people as the “souls underneath the altar” in the fifth seal (Rev 6:9).
 But, in 20:4, John continues and says, “and they came to life.”
 Since 20:4 is part of the description of Christ’s return (cf. Rev 19:11), they “came to life” when Christ returns.
 Therefore, they were not alive between death and resurrection.

-(b) For the following reasons, the souls in 6:9 should not be understood as an immaterial but conscious part of human beings that survives death:
+The souls in 6:9 should not be understood as an immortal, conscious part of human beings.
+The “souls” of God’s people that survive natural death may be understood as follows:

 “Blessed are the dead who die in the Lord from now on! …